 Google’s annual I/O conference in May delivered a mixed bag of updates, new products and other reveals – but it is the forthcoming Android O mobile operating system which has created the most buzz.
-Currently in its third beta testing stage, the system is available as a preview for developers and it should hit the consumer market in late 2017.
+Currently, in its third beta testing stage, the system is available as a preview for developers and it should hit the consumer market in late 2017.
 On its release, Android O will be available for the latest generations of Nexus and Pixel mobile phones.
-Now lets talk about the latest features of Android O.
+Now let us talk about the latest features of Android O.

 8 Coolest Features of Android O: